vauruk/MozantechTest/README.md

 React Navigation to manager a navigation between screens Redux tool kit to manager state
 React Native Webview
-Apply Solid and Atomic Design
+Apply some concepts SOLID and Atomic Design
 Project Structure is :

 ```